Ranunculus

 Ranunculus species are used as food by the larvae of some Lepidoptera species including the Hebrew character and small angle shades.
 Some species are popular ornamental flowers in horticulture, with many cultivars selected for large and brightly coloured flowers.

+Distribution

+Buttercups are found in both hemispheres on all continents aside from Antarctica, and are primarily found in temperate or montane habitats.
+They likely originated in northern Eurasia during the late Eocene or Oligocene and rapidly radiated up to the present, dispersing worldwide.
+Fossil evidence suggests that despite no longer occurring there, they inhabited Antarctica up to the mid-late Pliocene, even while glaciations were rapidly altering the landscape.